 5.8.6 It is proposed to screen the BESS with tree planting.
 It will be possible to use fast growing species such as poplar, willow and alder in the valley floor.
 It should be possible to form an effective screen in both winter and summer.
 After 10 years the residual effect will be Neutral in winter and summer as the fields comprising the Site will appear to be replaced by woodland, an equally valid component of a rural landscape.
-After 20 years the effect will be Neutral be Neutral in winter and summer.
+After 20 years the effect will be Neutral in winter and summer.

-VIEW 4: from rural footpath GAR 1/1 as it approaches the Site from the northeast
+VIEW 4: from rural footpath GAR 1/1 as it approaches the Site from the northeast The existing view

-5.8.7 This section of this footpath affords a slightly elevated view over the Site and so extents of grassland within the Site can be seen between the hedge lines.
+5.8.7 This section of this footpath affords a slightly elevated view over the Site and so the grassland within the Site can be seen between the hedge lines.
+This is the clearest, close view of the Site.
 It is a rural view, marred by the overhead transmission lines.